klaasvandeweerdt/works4me-xurrent-graphql/README.md

 Console.WriteLine($"  Reset     : {token.CostLimit.Reset:f}");
 ```

-### Trace Output
+### Log Output

-When trace output is enabled, the SDK generates detailed logs for each API request and response.
-Below is an example trace output.
+The SDK emits structured trace data for each request and response using `ILogger`.
+Each log entry is represented as a `XurrentTraceMessage` object, available under `Works4me.Xurrent.GraphQL`.

+Each request results in two log entries sharing the same ID:
+- One for the HTTP request (method, URI, payload, etc.).
+- One for the HTTP response (status code, response time, and optional retry delay).

+- Example output:

 ```
 {"id":"62733dd0-8f65-415e-bfff-1b20b7b19be5","method":"POST","uri":"https://oauth.xurrent.qa/token","content":"***"}